gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 ```
 python
 ```
-- If using Sugoi, then launch python using `%pythonExe%` instead.
+- If using Sugoi, then launch Python using `%pythonExe%` instead.
-- Next, enter the following
+- Next, enter the following:
 ```
 import torch
 torch.cuda.is_available()